rtmigo/prefnotifiers_flutter/README.md

     // myParameter.value changed to 5.
     // The widget will rebuild momentarily (i.e. on the next frame)
     //
-    // Shared prefs is still holds value 3.
+    // Shared preferences still contain value 3.
 But asynchronous writing
     // already started.
-It will update in a few milliseconds }
+It will rewrite value in a few milliseconds }
 ```